rackerlabs/support-how-to/content/how-to/cloud-images/pitchfork-for-cloud-images/index.md

 3. Fill in the **Parameters** and click **Send API Call**.

-When the operation complets, you get a JSON response with the information you requested.
+When the operation completes, you get a JSON response with the information you requested.

-### Example of the response bodyfor a *List Image* request
+### Example of the response body for a *List Image* request

  ```json
 "images": [